bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.
+In client-side routing, routing is handled in the page by Javascript.
+When the page is requested, the entire page is loaded at once.
+If a link were clicked in this page, the entire page would reload.
+In server-side routing, the webpage is a template that is then rendered by the server.
+The server renders and re-renders parts of the webpage rather than the whole page.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Post stands for Create, Put for Update, and Delete for delete.
 - [ ] Mention three tools we can use to make AJAX requests.
+Get, Then, and Catch

 ## Project Set Up